-- The word______is the simplest and most readily understood synonym for holy. - If someone mentions Purgatory or challenges the immortality of the soul it is important not to get into any
+The word is the simplest and

+If someone mentions Purgatory or challenges the immortality of the soul it is important not to get into any .

-.
-(Delay the discussion until the end if you need to so you get back onto the presentation. )
+(Delay the discussion until the end if you need to so you get back onto the presentation.)